 1. It Should Be Cold to the Touch

-So the stove should be cold enough that you can touch it with your bare hands and not get burned in the slightest.
-You’ll want to follow this step as you are about to be in ashes up to your elbows.
+The stove should be cold enough that you can touch it with your bare hands and not get burned in the slightest.
+You’ll have to follow this step as you are about to be in ashes up to your elbows.